Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 It’s no secret that businesses need to find ways to attract customers while also keeping them coming back for more.
 In order to effectively market your products or services, you need to understand how people think, feel, and make decisions.

 In this article, we walked you through the top reasons why discounts convert and why they help businesses grow.
-We also shared 13 ways you can write discounts that sell:
+We also walked you through 15 powerful tips on how to write a discount offer that sells:

 1. Try BOGO discounts